 On the hearing of an application the Judge may make an order for payment of costs out of the property concerned, but no costs shall be allowed to any person making an unsuccessful claim to the property unless the Judge certifies that there were substantial grounds for making the claim.

-Order 80A — Applications under the Royal Commission (Custody of Records) Act 1992
+Order 80A — Royal Commission (Custody of Records) Act 1992 rules

-[Heading inserted in Gazette 26 Jan 1993 p.
-828.]
+[Heading inserted in Gazette 22 Feb 2008 p.
+643.]